 Submission and Collection Notes

 Remove one barcode from the bottle and apply it to the top copy of the requisition in the “Barcode” field.
 Remove a second barcode and apply it in the corresponding location on the second copy of the form.
-Samples will not be processed if the barcodes are not affixed to the requisition.
-If the barcode is not able to be removed, write the barcode number in the “Barcode” box on the form.
+Retain a copy of the completed requisition that includes the barcodes.

 Tighten the cap on the collection bottle.
 Leaking samples will not be processed; a new sample and requisition will be required.

-Wipe down exterior of collection bottle with disinfectant.
+Wipe down the exterior of collection bottle with disinfectant.
 A freshly prepared 1% solution of sodium hypochlorite; i.e., 1 part household bleach to 10 parts water, is recommended.